Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Proof of Proposition : Existence and bifurcation of TWs

-The technical details of this coordinate change are presented in Appendix~\ref{app:free_to_fixed}, where the operators $\tilde \Delta, \tilde \nabla, \tilde{\text{div}}, N[R], H[R], \nu[R]$ are given by \eqref{eq:tilde_grad}-\eqref{eq:h[r]}.
-In short, the coordinate change is the combination of shift and Hanzawa transform.
+The technical details of this coordinate change are presented in Section~\ref{app:free_to_fixed}, where the operators $\tilde \Delta, \tilde \nabla, \tilde{\text{div}}, N[R], H[R], \nu[R], \text{ and } w[R]$ are given by \eqref{eq:tilde_grad}-\eqref{eq:h[r]}.
+In short, the coordinate change is the combination of shift {to fix the center of the domain} and a Hanzawa transform {to map the free-boundary domain to the fixed unit disk}.

+{ In order to construct the operator $F$, { such that its linearization $F_x$} satisfies the Fredholm index-zero property in the C.-R. theorem, we modify the equation \eqref{eq:2_2d} by adding an additional unknown $c$ to the right-hand side